Manueljlin/unocss-spring/README.md

-# tailwindcss-spring
+# unocss-spring

-A Tailwind CSS plugin that adds spring animations to your project using CSS linear().
+A UnoCSS preset that adds spring animations to your project using CSS linear().
 Define just two parameters and let the plugin generate the easing curve and the animation duration.

-Check out the the plugin in action on [this website](https://tailwindcss-spring.kvin.me/).

 ## Parameters